 3. What to learn about and what to ask on a campus visit:

 - What is the average class size for freshmen?
 Upperclassmen?

 - Who will teach freshman courses -- graduate assistants or faculty?

-- What level of degrees do the majority of the faculty have?
+- What level of degrees does the majority of the faculty have?